 The Command Task in Informatica is used to run Unix or Shell commands during the Workflow.
-You can use this task to Move, Copy or Remove files after the data is loaded etc. In this article we will show you, How to use Command Task in Informatica with example.
+You can use this task to Move, Copy or Remove files after the data is loaded etc. In this article, we will show you, How to use Command Task in Informatica with an example.

-For this example, we are going to use below show text file data (Employee table).
+For this Informatica Command Task example, we are going to use below show text file data (Employee table).
 From the below screenshot you can see that the Source table has 15 records

 and the Destination table is Employee File.
 As you can see, it is an Empty table

 Command Task in Informatica Example